Andrée Blouin: Activism

-End of life
+Death

 She was diagnosed with lymphoma and "had grown despondent over the oppression that continued even after the end of colonialism."
 She died on 9 April 1986.

 Literary works

 Blouin's autobiography, My Country, Africa: Autobiography of a Black Pasionaria, was published in English in 1983.
 Jean MacKellar collaborated with Blouin and completed interviews and the editing of the book.
 However, Blouin rejected the book and attempted to sue MacKellar to block the publication because she was not satisfied with the story being presented in "social-psychological terms" instead of as a "political testament."

 In popular culture

 She features prominently in the 2024 film Soundtrack to a Coup d'Etat which depicts the Congolese independence process and Lumumba's death.